 15. Don’t be afraid to ask for help when you need it

-2. Find a mentor: A mentor can provide guidance and support as you start your business.
+- Find a mentor: A mentor can provide guidance and support as you start your business such as accounting advice, training courses, business creation, and even marketing strategy.

-3. Build a support network: Having a supportive group of people to turn to for advice and encouragement can be helpful as you start your own business.
+- Build a support network: Having a supportive group of people to turn to for advice and encouragement can be helpful as you start your own successful reality.

 16. Celebrate your successes along the way!